golang/vscode-go/docs/features.md

 Format code and organize imports, either manually or on save.
 The code is formatted by the [`gofmt`](tools.md#formatting) tool, which is the standard for Go code.
 Imports are added automatically to your file via the [`goimports`](tools.md#formatting) tool, which is also an industry standard.
 By default, this extension also uses the [`goreturns`](tools.md#formatting) tool, which automatically fills in default return values for functions.

 The behavior of the formatter can be configured via the [`"go.formatTool"`](settings.md#go.formatTool) tool setting.
+This setting supports some tools by default but, if a different formatter tool is to be used, it can be configured via the [`"go.formatAlternateTool"`](settings.md#go.formatAlternateTool) setting.
 The [troubleshooting guide](troubleshooting.md#formatting) gives more details and explains how to [disable formatting](troubleshooting.md#disable-formatting) entirely.

 #### Add import